 Mount Aspiring National Park

-The Mount Aspiring National Park is New Zealand’s third largest national park and offers a lot of great outdoor activities, mainly walking, biking and climbing.
+The mountains offer a lot of outdoor activities, mainly connected to hiking, biking and climbing.
 The highest peak is Mount Aspiring, 3030 m.
-Mount Aspiring is a pyramid-shaped on the top and looks like Matterhorn.
+The top of Mount Aspiring is pyramid shaped and looks like the European Matterhorn.

 Gates of Haast Bridge

 You can see the other walks marked on the map where also the most interesting waterfalls are marked.

 Lake Wanaka autumn views

-State Highway 6 views of Lake Wanaka, New Zealand
+State Highway 6 along Lake Wanaka

-The lake is very deep in places which you can’t see either.
-Deep lakes like this are excellent for fishing.
+The lake is very deep in places which you don’t see either.
+Deep lakes like this are good for fishing.

-There are many camping spots around the lake and I would like to stop the motorhome and stay here and just camp.
-There is a holiday park too, the Lake Hawea Holiday Park at the south end of the lake.The tiny town of Hawea is the only settlement of any size in the region, before Wanaka.
+There are many beautiful places where you could camp around the lake and I would like to stay.
+There is a holiday park too, the Lake Hawea Holiday Park.
+It’s at the lake’s south end.

-The small town of Hawea, New Zealand
+The small town of Hawea on the South Island of New Zealand

-Wanaka to Queenstown Itineraries
+Wanaka to Queenstown along the Crown Range Road

 On the way down (this post) we took the longer Cromwell road and returning from Queenstown we took the Crown Range/Cardrona Road.

-Cromwell Road: Fruit Gardens
+Cromwell Road Fruit Gardens

 Nature turning from green to yellow

-Peach leaves in autumn
+New Zealand peach leaves in autumn

 Cromwell area peach trees in neat rows